 Unfortunately, it looks as though the number of vehicle rammings is set to increase in the immediate future.
 To the terrorist, it has proven to be a viable tactic, and one that doesn’t necessarily require the perpetrator to sacrifice his/her life, in the same way that suicide bombers are required to do.

 As always, our best protection is vigilance — keeping an eye peeled and an ear cocked for danger signs whenever we go out into a crowded street.
-Until measures can be taken to adequately secure pedestrian areas that are likely to become targets from such attacks, we have no other option.
+Until measures can be taken to adequately secure pedestrian areas that are likely to become the targets of such attacks, we have no other option.